aashay201297/OpenFOAM-toolbox/README.md

 Install git-lfs from the following link : https://git-lfs.github.com/

-Then clone again if you have already cloned it. (obviously after removing the previous clone)
+Then clone again if you have already cloned it. (obviously after removing the previous clone) If it is still not working then download the project from here : https://drive.google.com/open?id=0B1Z_zi0X1eaURmNNb0xWdkl2SWs

 Then go into any one of the examples (i.e planarPoiseuille or airFoil2D) using :